sina22r/Cisco-IOS-Command-Reference/Volumes/Volume01-IOS-Fundamentals/README.md

 ## After Completing This Volume

-After finishing this volume, you should be comfortable navigating Cisco IOS, performing basic configurations, and verifying device information.
+You should be comfortable navigating Cisco IOS, performing basic configurations, and understanding the CLI workflow.

-You will then be ready to continue with:
+Continue with:

 **Volume 02 – Interface Configuration**

 ---

-End of File

-Next →
+## Navigation

-01_Basic_IOS_Commands.md
+➡️ Next: 01_Basic_IOS_Commands.md